Sunshine Meadows Hike: Banff Trail Guide

 2. Standish Viewing Deck to Rock Isle Lake Junction

 Rather than complete the loop and return to the Standish Chairlift, we left the lower deck of the observation deck to join the trail to Rock Isle Lake Junction.
 This trail is also crushed gravel, but it’s noticeably steeper downhill.
-Hikers with balance concerns or tricky knees may wish to bring hiking poles for added support and stability.
-There’s a series of benches to stop, rest and enjoy the views.

-Wildflowers along Sunshine Meadows hiking trail
+Wildflowers along Sunshine Meadows hiking trail in summer.

 The trails are surrounded by alpine wildflowers, evergreen trees and larch trees.
 On our most recent visit to go hiking at Sunshine Meadows in late August, most of the wildflowers had gone to seed, but we were lucky enough to see three gentle deer eating leaves just a few feet off the trail.

-A few hundred meters after leaving the Standish viewpoint, you’ll reach the Twin Cairns Junction.
+A few hundred metres after leaving the Standish viewpoint, you’ll reach the Twin Cairns Junction.
 We’ll be back at this trail junction later, but for now go left to continue on to the Rock Isle Lake Junction.

-red leaves of fireweed at Sunshine Meadows in Banff
+red leaves of fireweed at Sunshine Meadows in Banff.

 3. Rock Isle Road Trail

 Approximately 400 m later, you’ll arrive at the Rock Isle Junction.
-If you turn right here, you’ll hike toward the Grizzly / Laryx Loop.
-But, seeing how we are visiting all the major viewpoints within Sunshine Meadows, continue straight to the Rock Isle Viewpoint.
+If you turn right here, you’ll hike toward the Grizzly/Laryx Loop.
+But seeing how we are visiting all the major viewpoints within Sunshine Meadows, continue straight to the Rock Isle Viewpoint.

 It only takes a few minutes of walking to reach the Rock Isle Viewpoint, and to be honest, the views of this Banff lake are amazing the entire way.
 You’ll also pass an outhouse in case you need to get rid of some of your pre-hike coffee.

-mountain lake with rock island at Sunshine Meadows called Rock Isle Lake
+mountain lake with rock island at Sunshine Meadows called Rock Isle Lake.

 You can continue along Rock Isle Road back to the Sunshine Village Gondola station.
 It’s the easiest way back to the village, but in our opinion, it’s the least scenic.